Cornus mas “Redstone” – Cornelian Cherry seeds

 Pack of 5 seeds

-Though some cultivars are self-fertile, Cornus mas fruits far more reliably with cross-pollination.
-If growing from seed, plant five to seven seedlings to ensure enough genetic diversity for good fruit production.
+Cornelian cherry fruits far more reliably with cross-pollination.
+So plant three to five seedlings to ensure enough genetic diversity for good fruit production.

 Germination and Cold Stratification: